stklik-org/Kaigara/backend/README.md

 # Kaigara backend

-A thin TypeScript/Fastify orchestrator, per `AAS-Benchmarking-Tool-Proposal.md` §5.1/§5.3.
-Three
-slices are real — the connection probe, the scenario library and timeline execution — and the rest is still the shape it will grow into.
+A thin TypeScript/Fastify orchestrator.
+Three slices are real — the connection probe, the scenario library and timeline execution — and the rest is still the shape it will grow into.

 ## Running it